SunStarSys/www/content/CMS/features.md

 - Don Knuth's [TeX](https://en.wikipedia.org/wiki/TeX) support (for Mathematical Expressions): $$ E = mc^2 $$

 - Electric!
-Editor will autocomplete and autoindent, has full screen mode.
+Editor will autocomplete and autoindent; has full screen mode.

 ## Full support for branch builds

 - No more staging/publishing: replaced with per-resource branch Promotion.